Backprop-Free Reinforcement Learning with Active Neural Generative Coding: Experiments

-$\mu_t = 0.1 r_t + 0.9 \mu_{t-1} $ .
-Results are averaged over $10$ trials and the plots present both the trial mean (darker color central curve) and standard deviation (lighter color envelope).
-In each plot, a dash-dotted horizontal indicates the threshold for fully solving each task.
+\paragraph{Results:} In Figures \ref{fig:results_mar} and \ref{fig:robot_mar}, we visualize the accumulated reward as a function of the episode count (over the first $1000$ episodes, see Appendix for expanded results), smoothing out the curves by plotting the moving average reward as a function of the episode count, i.e., $\mu_t = 0.1 r_t + 0.9 \mu_{t-1} $ .
+Results are averaged over $10$ trials and the plots present both the mean (darker color central curve) and standard deviation (lighter color envelope).
+In each plot, a dash-dotted horizontal line depicts the threshold for fully solving each task.

-It is immediately apparent from our reward plots, across all three control benchmarks, that the ANGC agent is not only competitive with backprop-based, deep Q-learning but it is able to learn a good policy from the simulated episodes far earlier.
-This highlights the value of our ANGC framework for designing agents -- the sample efficiency improves for each of the benchmarks we investigate given that far fewer episodes are required by the ANGC agents to generalize well and even ultimately solve the control problem (as indicated by their ability to reach each problem's solution threshold).
+It is immediately apparent from our reward plots, across all four benchmarks, that the ANGC agent is notably competitive with backprop-based, intrinsic curiosity models (ICM, RnD), extracting a better policy than models that do not incorporate intelligent exploration (the DQN).
+This highlights the value of our ANGC framework for designing agents -- for each of the benchmarks we investigate, fewer episodes are required by ANGC agents to generalize well and even ultimately solve a given control problem (as indicated by their ability to reach each problem's solution threshold).
+Furthermore, the ANGC offers stable performance in general, where models like the RnD sometimes do not (as on mountain car problem), and is notably quite competitive with ICM in general, even outperforming it on the more complex robotic arm control task.
+We also note that the DQN reaches its goal quickly in some cases but struggles to maintain itself at the solution threshold, fluctuating around that range (requiring more episodes to fully stabilize).